On this page 5

 - Contact San Juan County for office hours; Monday through Friday during normal business hours

-Typical inspection sequence: Same as Unincorporated San Juan County (county-standard IBC/IRC inspection sequence).
+Typical sequence: Same as Unincorporated San Juan County (county-standard IBC/IRC inspection sequence).
 Inspections are scheduled with and conducted by San Juan County Building Inspector, not the Town of Bluff.

 Inspection fees: $65 per inspection plus mileage (county fee schedule applies; Bluff is approximately 26 miles from Monticello, so mileage fees are a real cost factor).
 Town of Bluff does not conduct its own building inspections; the planning and zoning function is separate from inspection authority.